 Full retirement at age 65 is not financially viable for many baby boomers, and for those born in 1960 or later, full Social Security benefits won't be available until age 67.

 As a result, many will need to continue working, at least part-time, to support themselves.
 This is a double-edged sword if you’re seeking employment because the niche you want to fill may still be filled by someone who just can’t afford to move on at this time.

 A good strategy to counter this problem would be to make sure you’re super specialized with unique skills and experience such as by learning a new coding language.
 This way, you don’t necessarily have to wait for that position to be vacated to get the same kind of employment.

 Wages Increase in Specialized Vacated Positions

 In the labor market, and specifically in the technology job market, when there are jobs available and not enough workers, wages go up to attract and retain the necessary workers.
 A large group of baby boomer retirements is no exception.
-Most tech-related positions were expected to have some form of salary increase in 2016, according to the US Bureau of Labor Statistics.
+Most tech-related positions were projected to have some form of salary increase after 2016, according to the U.S. Bureau of Labor Statistics.

-Since companies need workers, and because it can take a long time for new workers to acquire the skills needed, tech companies will put pressure on the US government to increase the number of new visas approved in a given year -- most notably, the H-1B visa, since this is the one most impacted by the tech industry.
+Since companies need workers, and because it can take a long time for new workers to acquire the skills needed, tech companies will put pressure on the government to increase the number of new visas approved in a given year—most notably, the H-1B visa, since this is the one most impacted by the tech industry.